Sage (philosophy): In Platonism and Aristotelianism

 The position of the philosopher is between these two groups.
 The philosopher is not wise, but possesses the self-awareness of lacking wisdom, and thus pursues it.

 Plato is also the first to develop this notion of the sage in various works.
 Within The Republic, Plato indicates that when a friend of a sage dies, the sage "will not think that for a good man... death is a terrible thing."
 In the Theaetetus, Plato defines the sage as one who becomes "righteous and holy and wise."

-The Platonic sages would raise themselves by the life of their mind, while the Aristotelian sages raise themselves to the realm of the divine Mind.
+The Platonic sages would raise themselves by the life of their mind, while the Aristotelian sages raised themselves to the realm of the divine Mind.

 In Epicureanism

 Epicurus believed that one would achieve ataraxia by intense study and examination of Nature.
 This sage would be like the gods and would "[watch] the infinity of worlds arising out of atoms in the infinite void" and because of this nothing ever disturbs the peace of his soul.
 Certainly, they would be "unconcerned by mundane affairs in their bright, eternal tranquility, they spend their time contemplating the infinity of space, time, and the multiple worlds."

 According to Seneca the Younger, Epicurus believed that the sage rarely gets married, because marriage is accompanied by many inconveniences.

 Léon Robin, in his commentary on Lucretius, writes "the sage places himself within the immutability of eternal Nature, which is independent of time."